devpi/devpi/doc/status.rst

 +++++++++++++++++++++++++++++++++++++

-Many devpi efforts were partly funded through commercial contracts carried out by merlinux_ with Holger Krekel and Florian Schulze as lead developers.
-We aim to further the devpi system through further contracts and payed support and to also collaborate with Donald Stufft who is working on the warehouse_ and twine_ projects.
+Many devpi efforts were partly funded through commercial contracts carried out through pyfidelity UG (haftungsbeschränkt) by Florian Schulze and merlinux_ by Holger Krekel and Florian Schulze as lead developers.
+We aim to further the devpi system through further contracts and payed support.

 .. _contribute: